Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

-Commercial Plumbing Claims Are More Complex Than They Appear
+Commercial Plumbing Claims Are Rarely What They Appear to Be on Paper

 A plumbing leak at a commercial property can cause damage that extends far beyond the visible wet area.
 Water migrates through walls, under flooring, and into structural cavities, creating conditions for mold growth and long-term structural deterioration.
 The full scope of damage is rarely visible without moisture mapping and thermal imaging.

-We document the source, path, and full extent of water damage using professional moisture mapping equipment and present a complete claim that includes all affected materials, contents, and business interruption losses.
+We document the source, path, category, class and full extent of water damage using professional moisture mapping equipment and IICRC-standard restoration documentation, then present a complete claim that includes all affected materials, contents, mold remediation, and business interruption losses.

 Common Damage Types We Document